Alcohol Abuse Disorder and its Treatment

-- According to the National Institute on Alcohol Abuse and Alcoholism.
-Binge drinking is defined as a pattern of drinking that brings blood alcohol concentration levels to 0.08 g/dL or higher (4 or more drinks for a woman or 5 or more drinks for a man in about 2 hours).
+- According to the National Institute on Alcohol Abuse and Alcoholism, binge drinking is a pattern of drinking that brings blood alcohol concentration levels to 0.08 g/dL or higher (4 or more drinks for a woman or 5 or more drinks for a man in about 2 hours).

-- According to the Substance Abuse and Mental Health Services Administration, binge drinking is defined as consuming 5 or more alcoholic drinks for males or 4 or more alcoholic drinks for females on the same occasion (i.e., at the same time or within a couple of hours of each other) on at least 1 day in the past month.
+- Binge drinking is consuming 5 or more alcoholic drinks for males or 4 or more alcoholic drinks for females on the same occasion (i.e., at the same time or within a couple of hours of each other) on at least 1 day in the past month, according to the Substance Abuse and Mental Health Services Administration.

-- According to the Monitoring the Future survey, binge drinking is defined as having 5 or more drinks in a row in the past 2 weeks.
+- According to the Monitoring the Future survey, binge drinking is a having 5 or more drinks in a row in the past 2 weeks.

 There are different symptoms of alcohol abuse.
 Binge drinking and excessive use of alcohol have a wide range of consequences, from nausea and headaches from a hangover to severe liver problems from chronic drinking.
 In addition, it can cause memory loss, anxiety, insomnia, slurred speech, trouble concentrating and even breathing problems.

 Alcohol addicts experience physical withdrawal when they stop drinking.
-The withdrawal is characterized with shakiness, difficulty sleeping, nausea, sweating, fever, seizures or hallucinations.
-In some sever forms alcohol withdrawal can also cause delirium tremens, anxiety, and disorientation.
+Shakiness, difficulty sleeping, nausea, sweating, fever, seizures, or hallucinations characterize the withdrawal.
+In some severe forms, alcohol withdrawal can also cause delirium tremens, anxiety, and disorientation.
 Once the withdrawal happens, it’s very dangerous and difficult for an individual to go through alone.